Shaping chaos in bilayer graphene cavities: Discussion and Conclusion

-The BLG cavity model in our study can be experimentally realized.
-A hexagonal graphene cavity can be experimentally realized via CVD growth, and the rotated cavity model considered in our work corresponds to the hexagon with kinks~\cite{2013PNAS_CVD}.
-In addition, such cavities can be obtained either by patterning BLG into discrete shapes, creating hard-wall confinement~\cite{ponomarenko2008chaotic,barreiro2012quantum,hagymasi2017interaction}, or by using electrostatic gates to define a soft confinement potential, allowing tunable control over the dot occupancy and tunnel barriers~\cite{subramaniam2012wave,goossens2012gate,kurzmann2019charge}.
-Low temperature transport measurements, such as Coulomb blockade and excited state spectroscopy, can probe energy level statistics and wavefunction distributions, enabling experimental access to signatures of quantum chaotic behavior~\cite{banszerus2020single}.
-These approaches offer complementary ways to explore and control quantum chaos in BLG-based systems.
+The BLG cavity model considered in this work is experimentally accessible, as already implied in the introductory.
+For example, hexagonal graphene cavities can be realized via CVD growth, and the rotated geometry studied here corresponds to a hexagon with kinks~\cite{2013PNAS_CVD}.
+Alternatively, such cavities can be fabricated by patterning BLG into discrete shapes to achieve hard-wall confinement~\cite{ponomarenko2008chaotic,barreiro2012quantum,hagymasi2017interaction}, or by employing electrostatic gates to define a soft confinement potential, thus enabling tunable control of cavity occupancy and tunnel barriers~\cite{subramaniam2012wave,goossens2012gate,kurzmann2019charge}.
+Low-temperature transport measurements, including Coulomb blockade and excited-state spectroscopy, provide access to energy-level statistics and wavefunction characteristics, thereby allowing experimental identification of quantum-chaotic signatures~\cite{banszerus2020single}.
+Together, these approaches offer complementary routes to investigate and control quantum-chaos features in BLG-based systems.